Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 8. Users from the US are the majority of Tumblr visitors.

-According to the latest Tumblr visitor statistics, 12.8% of respondents from the US who earn enough to qualify as high-income households use Tumblr regularly.
-In order for households to be sorted into this category, they need to earn over 100,000 dollars per year, meaning they are among the top 20% in the world when it comes to income.
+According to the latest Tumblr visitor statistics, 27% of US Tumblr users come from a high-income.
+For households to be sorted into this category, they need to earn over 100,000 dollars per year.
+By making this much money, they are among the top 20% globally for income.

 10. Total funding amounts to $125.3M.